 Fynn Crooks used to have a fear of hurdles, but she got over it.
 Oh, that’s terrible!
 As a storyteller, humorist, and teacher Fynn has been sharing bad jokes, tough riddles, and a healthy enthusiasm for life with her students, young and old, for a decade.
 She loves leading group games to encourage communication, cooperation and just plain goofiness.
 You might find Fynn launching a rubber chicken across camp, leading a silly circus, lifeguarding, telling a folktale, teaching the art of marshmallow catapults, or just dancing with wild abandon.
 Whatever she does, you’ll sure want to join in the fun - her energy is infectious, but don’t worry, she washes her hands often!

 Gaye Fifer has been calling at dance weekends for many years.
 Her pleasant style and graceful teaching put dancers at ease and set the stage for a great dance experience.
 She has also taught numerous waltz workshops at virtually every dance weekend in the East.
 She now lives in Pittsburgh, PA. and travels whenever she gets the opportunity.
-Gaye has served on the CDSS Board and has a passionate interest in organizing to support dance community leaders & organizers.
+Gaye is currently President of CDSS and has a passionate interest in organizing to support dance community leaders and organizers.